armaanpriyadarshan/TensorFlow-2-Lite-Object-Detection-on-the-Raspberry-Pi/README.md

 ```
 2.5.0
 ```
-**Note, the link for downloading the tflite_runtime module is bound to change based on your Python version and platform/architecture.
+**Note: The link for downloading the tflite_runtime module is bound to change based on your Python version and platform/architecture.
 With time, newer versions will be also be released.
-I'll try my best to update this guide frequently, but the newest instructions for the installation are located [here](https://www.tensorflow.org/lite/guide/python)**
+I'll try my best to update this guide frequently, but the most recent instructions for the installation are located [here](https://www.tensorflow.org/lite/guide/python)**